defra-design/qualtrics-theme/README.md

 To apply this additional styling:

-1. Go to ‘Look and feel’ and ensure that the 'Core Defra' theme is being used
+1. Go to ‘Look and feel’.
+2. Select the 'Core Defra' Dynamic Theme (not the static theme).
-2. Navigate to the ‘Style’ panel
+3. Navigate to the ‘Style’ panel
-3. The contents of the [Defra Qualtrics additional styling CSS](styling/defra-qualtrics-additional-styling.css) file can be pasted into the 'Custom CSS' field.
+4. The contents of the [Defra Qualtrics additional styling CSS](styling/defra-qualtrics-additional-styling.css) file can be pasted into the 'Custom CSS' field.
-4. Once complete, select the 'Apply' button.
+5. Once complete, select the 'Apply' button.

 ### Setting up your template
 Ensure that the button text used in your form is consistent.